Atreyu Trading Disclaimers and Disclosures

 Notice Regarding the NFA’s BASIC System

-Atreyu Group (ONS) is required to inform its customers of the National Futures Association (“NFA”) Background Affiliation Status Information Center (“BASIC”).
+Atreyu Trading (ONS) is required to inform its customers of the National Futures Association (“NFA”) Background Affiliation Status Information Center (“BASIC”).
 The BASIC system compiles various information on registrants and anyone can access this system on the Internet.
 The information in the BASIC system includes Commodity Futures Trading Commission (“CFTC”) registration information and membership information from the NFA.
 Additionally, regulatory and non-regulatory actions contributed by the NFA, the CFTC and U.S. futures exchanges regarding futures-related activity are included.
 The NFA BASIC system may be accessed at http://www.nfa.futures.org/basicnet/.
 To locate information on a registrant, simply enter the registrant’s NFA ID number when prompted.
 For questions regarding this system, you may contact the NFA information center at 1-800-621-3570 between the hours of 8:00 a.m. to 5:00 p.m.
 CST.

 SEC Rule 606